 Can you pray about gym equipment?

 Jesus instructs us clearly in the Bible how to pray.
 In Matthew 6:5-8 he tells us that praying is not about speaking words out loud in public so we’ll be noticed by people and applauded.
 It’s also not about saying mindless words over and over again.
+It is about experiencing God, spending time with Him and bringing our requests and thoughts to Him.

 God already knows our heart; He already knows what we want to ask or say or confess.
 The act of moving into a quiet place in our heart where we can just talk to Him and — more important — listen to Him, is when prayer takes place.